 Allergen Contact Dermatitis

-This type occurs when your skin is sensitive to an allergen and the exposure to it causes the onset of dermatitis in the exposed area.
-It can also be triggered by eating foods that your body is allergic to like medicine, flavorings, dental procedures, etc. Once your body gets sensitive to an allergen, then even a small amount of it can easily cause the skin to react (x).
+This type occurs when your skin is sensitive to an allergen, and the exposure to it causes the onset of dermatitis in the exposed area.
+Eating foods or substances your body is allergic to, like medicine, flavorings, dental procedures and so forth, can trigger a reaction.
+Once your body gets sensitive to an allergen, then even a tiny amount of it can easily cause the skin to react. (x)

 Common types of allergens are:

 - Medications like oral anti-allergic pills and antibiotics

 - Nickel used commonly in buckles and jewelry (x)

 - Formaldehyde added in clothing, disinfectants and preservatives

 - Hygiene products like body washes, cosmetics, deodorants, hair color and nail polish